Boling Independent School District

-Boling Independent School District is a public school district based in the community of Boling, Texas (USA).
+Boling Independent School District is a public school district based in the community of Boling, Texas in the United States.
 Located in Wharton County, The district spans 147 square miles (380Km), a small portion of the district extends into Matagorda County.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $199,698,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.000 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.
 Thirty-five percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).